📷 : Ben Wilkin

 When did you decide you wanted to become an actor?

-When I was very young acting was always in the back of my mind as kind of a hobby that I’ve always enjoyed, as far back as I can remember I’ve always loved watching films and going to the theatre.
-From a young age I’ve been doing acting workshops and acting classes.
-At one point it kind of clicked that this is the thing I actually want to do for the rest of my life.
-It was crazy to think like, yeah I can actually do this, and I can actually get paid for it.
-That’s kind of the dream isn’t it, doing something that you love and getting paid for it.
+When I was very young, acting was always in the back of my mind as kind of a hobby that I’ve always enjoyed.
+As far back as I can remember, I’ve always loved watching films and going to the theatre.
+From a young age, I’ve been doing acting workshops and acting classes.
+At one point it clicked that this is the thing I actually want to do for the rest of my life.
+It was crazy to think, yeah I can actually do this, and I can actually get paid for it.
+That’s the dream isn’t it, doing something that you love and getting paid for it.

 Would you like to do TV and film?

 100% yeah I would!
 I love theatre but I’ve always been a film buff, I’ve always loved film, I’ve got an Odeon Limitless card so I’m a bit of a film nerd, hahaha I go to see a film whenever I can really.
-I would love to be in some big films with some of my favourite directors, you know that’s always the dream isn’t it.
-With doing Confidence though I would love to carry on doing as much theatre as possible as well.
+I would love to be in some big films with some of my favourite directors, that’s always the dream.
+With doing Confidence though, I would love to carry on doing as much theatre as possible as well.

 What would your dream stage role be?

-Mmmm Shakespeare, any role from any of his plays really, I think it would be so cool, something for the RSC or at The Globe, you know something like that, doing a tour or something as well, that would be amazing.
+Mmmm Shakespeare, any role from any of his plays really, I think it would be so cool.
+Something for the RSC or at The Globe, something like that, or doing a tour, that would also be amazing.